rcalvis/comp423-course-notes/docs/tutorials/go-setup.md

 Save the file and commit to your git repo by following the same steps as before.
 Now, you will need to reopen your project in the dev container.
 To do so, open the command palette in VSCode with the following keyboard shortcut: CMD + Shift + P. Search for and click on "Dev Containers: Reopen in Container."

+Once you have reopened, your terminal should look different than before and should show the current working branch in parentheses.
 To ensure you have correctly set up your dev container, run the following command in your terminal:

 ``` bash
 go version